• Level of education

 Objectives

-The main objectives of this UE are to :
+The main objectives of this EU are:

--Present the biotechnological tools used to generate and select monoclonal and polyclonal antibodies
+-Present the biotechnological tools used to generate and select monoclonal and polyclonal antibodies.

 -Present analytical methods for characterizing antibodies (identity, function)